Bootstrapping data arrays of arbitrary order: Interpretable approximations

-where each $|\theta|\le 6$.
+where each $|\theta|\le6$.
 The Bayesian pigeonhole bootstrap variance closely matches the ordinary pigeonhole bootstrap variance.
-In the extreme setting where $\sigma^2_{\{1\}}=\sigma^2_{\{2\}}=0<\sigma^2_{\{1,2\}}$ the resulting bootstrap variance is about three times as high as it should be.
-In a limit as $\min_j\nu_{\{j\}}\to\infty$ and $\eps\to 0$,
+In the extreme\vadjust{\goodbreak} setting where $\sigma^2_{\{1\}}=\sigma^2_{\{2\}}=0<\sigma^2_{\{1,2\}}$ the resulting bootstrap variance is about three times as high as it should be.
+In a limit as $\min_j\nu_{\{j\}}\to\infty$ and $\eps\to0$,

 holds for fixed $\sigma^2_{\{j\}}>0$, $j=1,2$.
-For $r=3$, with $\nuset{\{1,2,3\}}=1$ and $\tau^2=1$
+For $r=3$, with $\nuset{\{1,2,3\}}=1$ and $\tau^2=1$,

-where $\approx$ reflects an additive error of size $\nu_u\theta_u\err$ for $|\theta_u|\le 14$.
-In the extreme case where the only nonzero variance coefficient is $\sigma^2_{[3]}$ then the product reweighted bootstrap variance is about $7$ times as large as it should be.
-On the other hand, when the main effect variances $\sigma^2_{\{j\}}$ are positive and $\nu_v/\nu_u\to 0$ for $v\subsetneq u$, then~\eqref{eq:itworks} holds.
-More generally, we have Theorem~\ref{thm:intbounds}.
+where $\approx$ reflects an additive error of size $\nu_u\theta_u\err$ for $|\theta_u|\le14$.
+In the extreme case where the only nonzero variance coefficient is $\sigma^2_{[3]}$, then the product reweighted bootstrap variance is about $7$ times as large as it should be.
+On the other hand, when the main effect variances $\sigma^2_{\{j\}}$ are positive and $\nu_v/\nu_u\to0$ for $v\subsetneq u$, then (\ref{eqitworks}) holds.
+More generally, we have Theorem~\ref{thmintbounds}. \begin{theorem} For the random effects model (\ref{eqreff}) and the product reweight\-ed bootstrap with $\tau^2=1$, the gain coefficient for nonempty $u\subseteq[r]$ satisfies